PooleHenry/SuperSimpleFlashDrive/README.md

 W25Q128 is a NOR flash memory chip with a serial interface.
 It stores 128 megabits of data, or 16 megabytes.
 The cost is about $1 in low quantities.
 [Datasheet](https://www.mouser.lt/datasheet/2/949/w25q128fv_rev.m_05132016_kms-1489795.pdf)

 I chose the SOP version of the CH552 (CH552**G**) for ease of soldering.
-I chose a 3-volt SOIC version of the memory chip:  W25Q128**FVS**IG.
-Note that there's also a 1.8 volt version that won't work with this board.
+I chose a 3.3-volt SOIC version of the memory chip:  W25Q128**FVS**IG.
+Note that there are also 1.8 volt versions that won't work with this design.

 ## Firmware
 I have not yet written any firmware.
 I'll need to make the CH552 behave as a [USB Mass Storage](https://en.wikipedia.org/wiki/USB_mass_storage_device_class) device, and use the flash memory chip via standard SPI.